[Avg. reading time: 8 minutes]

 - Runtime parameters

-- First argument is always the executable path
+- The first argument is always the executable path

 Using nth()